fbpx

 • Priority Group 2 – Veterans with service-connected disabilities rated at 30% or 40%

-• Priority Group 3 – Veterans who are former POWs, have been awarded a purple heart, or have a service-connected disability rated at 10% or 20%
+• Priority Group 3 – Veterans who are former POWs, have been awarded a Purple Heart, or have a service-connected disability rated at 10% or 20%

-• Priority Group 4 – Veterans receiving Aid & Attendance (A&A) or housebound benefits, or those determined to have a catastrophic non-service-connected disability
+• Priority Group 4 – Veterans receiving Aid & Attendance (A&A) or housebound benefits or those determined to have a catastrophic non-service-connected disability

-• Priority Group 6 – Veterans exposed to certain environmental hazards such as Agent Orange, ionizing radiation, burn pits or contaminated water at Camp Lejeune.
-Veterans who participated in Project SHAD are also eligible.
+• Priority Group 6 – Veterans exposed to certain environmental hazards such as Agent Orange, ionizing radiation, burn pits or contaminated water at Camp Lejeune (veterans who participated in Project SHAD are also eligible)

-• Priority Group 7 – Veterans with income below the VA’s geographically adjusted income limits (based on the zip code of the Veteran’s primary residence) who agree to pay copays
+• Priority Group 7 – Veterans with income below the VA’s geographically adjusted income limits (based on the zip code of the veteran’s primary residence) who agree to pay copays

 • Priority Group 8 – Veterans with income above the VA’s national annual income threshold or geographical adjusted income limits by 10% or less (called the national annual income relaxation threshold)

-Veterans with service-connected mesothelioma will be enrolled in Priority Group 1.
-Veterans with non-service-connected mesothelioma but meet the eligibility criteria for VA Pension will be enrolled in Priority Group 5.
-However, veterans with non-service-connected mesothelioma who are housebound or need A&A, will be bumped up to Priority Group 4.
+Veterans with non-service-connected mesothelioma who meet the eligibility criteria for VA Pension will be enrolled in Priority Group 5.
+However, veterans with non-service-connected mesothelioma who are housebound or need A&A will be enrolled in Priority Group 4.

 VA National Annual Income Thresholds